kenanyasinsarigul/kenanyasinsarigul/README.md

 - 👨‍💻 All of my projects are available at [repositories](https://github.com/kenanyasinsarigul?tab=repositories)

-- 💬 Ask me about **Vue, React, Angular, .NETCORE, Java, Javascript, Php**
+- 💬 Ask me about **Vue, React, Angular, Java, Javascript, .NetCore, Php**

 - 📫 How to reach me **kenansarigul97@gmail.com**